Jimbly/dcjam2025/Jimb-TODO.md

 TODO
-* warning on enemy stats if they're a higher tier than you (expected damage of > 50% hp?)
+* medkit seller and healing in medbay
 * don't show stats preview in inventory when mouse isn't actually over an item
-* medkit seller and healing in medbay
 * combat test: try B varieties and combinations for comparison
 * always show living creatures on the map in explored areas
 * icon for unlooted chest on map (entity icon? loot property + entity?)